 Children feel that they can report bullying which may have occurred outside school including cyberbullying.
 School is a safe environment where pupils can openly discuss the cause of their bullying, without fear of further bullying or discrimination.
-The Pupils' Council regularly provides opportunity for children to bring up any concerns they may have and children can use a link on the Frog Pastoral page to send an email to the Head of Upper or Lower School who will respond as soon as possible.
+The Pupils' Council regularly provides opportunity for children to bring up any concerns they may have and children can use a link on the Frog Pastoral page to send an email to the Pastoral Team who will respond as soon as possible.